Holography for bulk-boundary local topological order: Introduction

 \begin{thmalpha} The cone von Neumann algebras of the $\cB$ braided categorical net in this topological boundary state are type $\rmI$ von Neumann algebras with finite dimensional centers. \end{thmalpha}

-These braided categorical nets with their natural states described above give the first examples to our knowledge of nets of type $\rmI$ von Neumann algebras with interesting superselection theory in the sense of \cite{MR2804555,MR3617688,MR4362722}; the extension of superselection theory to the non-factorial setting appears in \cite{2410.21454}.
+The extension of superselection theory to the non-factorial setting appears in \cite{MR4927814}.
+In contrast to the factorial case, where type I algebras lead to a trivial superselection theory~\cite{MR4426734}, the braided categorical nets with their natural states described above do have non-trivial sectors.
+To our knowledge, this gives the first examples of nets of type $\rmI$ von Neumann algebras with interesting superselection theory.

 \begin{thmalpha} The $\rmW^*$-category\footnote{We do not analyze the monoidal or braided structures on this category, but we expect them to coincide with those for $\mathcal{B}$.
-We leave this investigation to future joint work.} of superselection sectors of the $\cB$ braided categorical net is unitarily equivalent to $\Hilb(\cB)$, the unitary completion of $\cB$ in the sense of \cite{2411.01678} (see also \cite{MR3509018,MR3687214}). \end{thmalpha}
+We leave this investigation to future joint work.} of superselection sectors of the $\cB$ braided categorical net is unitarily equivalent to $\Hilb(\cB)$, the unitary completion of $\cB$ in the sense of \cite{2411.01678} (see also \cite{MR3509018,MR3687214}). \end{thmalpha} The proof of these two theorems can be found in~\S\ref{sec:SSSofBraidedCategoricalNet}.

-Returning to our main line of investigation, the universailty classes of topological boundaries of $\mathcal{B}$ Walker-Wang models correspond to $\mathcal{B}$-enriched fusion categories \cite{MR4640433}, i.e., a UFC $\cX$ equipped with a braided central functor from $\mathcal{B}$ to $Z(\cX)$ \cite{MR3866911,MR3578212,MR3961709}.
+Returning to our main line of investigation, the universality classes of topological boundaries of $\mathcal{B}$ Walker-Wang models correspond to $\mathcal{B}$-enriched fusion categories \cite{MR4640433}.
+A $\cB$-enriched fusion category is a UFC $\cX$ equipped with a braided central functor from $\mathcal{B}$ to $Z(\cX)$ \cite{MR3866911,MR3578212,MR3961709}.
 Microscopic models for these boundaries were introduced in \cite{MR4640433,2305.14068}.
-We show that these bulk-boundary models are boundary LTOs, and that their physical boundary algebras assemble into a braided categorical net $\fX$.
+We show in \S\ref{sec:WW} that these bulk-boundary models are boundary LTOs, and that their physical boundary algebras assemble into a braided categorical net $\fX^\partial$.

 \begin{thmalpha} The Walker-Wang bulk-boundary system for $\cB\to Z(\cX)$ is a boundary LTO.
-The boundary algebra $\fX$ is a braided categorical net, and its category of boundary DHR bimodules $\DHR^{\partial}(\mathfrak{X})$ is unitarily braided equivalent to the \emph{enriched center} $Z^\cB(\cX)$, the M\"uger centralizer of $\cB$ in $Z(\cX)$. \end{thmalpha}
+The boundary algebra $\fX^\partial$ is a braided categorical net, and its category of boundary DHR bimodules $\DHR^{\partial}(\mathfrak{X}^\partial)$ is unitarily braided equivalent to the \emph{enriched center} $Z^\cB(\cX)$, the M\"uger centralizer~\cite{MR1990929} of $\cB$ in $Z(\cX)$. \end{thmalpha}

 Our analysis is performed using the folding trick, leading to a new inclusion of von Neumann algebras which could reasonably be called the \emph{enriched symmetric enveloping algebra} of an `enriched subfactor' in the spirit of \cite{MR1302385}.
 As a corollary, we also obtain a characterization of the \emph{bulk} DHR bimodules for Walker-Wang models.